-You help build a strong foundation of arts, culture, and understanding in our community with a gift to the RISD Museum.
+You help build a strong foundation of arts, culture, and understanding in our community with a gift to the RISD Museum Annual Fund.
+We look forward to being able to welcome the community back with opportunities to engage with art and design.

 Every gift to the RISD Museum provides resources to inspire visitors with direct exposure to the work of artists and designers in spaces that encourage looking, critical thinking, and understanding.
 Education and outreach, collection care, new scholarship, technology, and innovation are all vital components of the Museum’s mission to create an accessible and inclusive environment that builds meaningful relationships across all communities.